darksoulq/AbyssalLib/Writerside/topics/Loading your glyphs.md

 > - unihexZipFile is a File object of the zip containing the unihex
 > - overrides is a List&lt;UnihexFont.Overrides&gt; object

-`Font#unihex` does NOT return anything, it simple loads given font
+`Font#unihex` does NOT return anything, it simply loads given font
 </tab>
 <tab title="Multi-Bitmap">
 <code-block lang="Java">